SiamakAB/immersive-digital-twin-lab/docs/data-requirements.md

 The **DIWA XR Lobby** is being developed to provide an **immersive, interactive, and visually intuitive environment** for demonstrating selected supersites and real-world use cases.
 High-quality VR demonstrations rely on consistent, accurate, and complete datasets, enabling 3D visualization, time-based analysis, and scenario exploration of water infrastructure and environmental processes.

-To support this, we kindly request contributions from DIWA partners following the data guidelines below.
+To support this, we kindly request contributions from DIWA *researchers/partners* following the data guidelines below.

 ---